 For almost 30 years, CCCADI has collaborated with Lincoln Center to present Lincoln Center Out of Doors, an annual concert in celebration of African-based music traditions.
 Increasing awareness of great talents and this globally pervasive presence, Lincoln Center Out of Doors has presented many transcendent talents.
 One of our most memorable and celebrated moments was in 1989 when CCCADI placed rap music on the stage at Lincoln Center for the first time, featuring Queen Latifah, The Roots, A Tribe Called Quest and MC Lyte.
 This year, CCCADI will pay tribute to legendary salsa and jazz musician Pete “El Conde” Rodriguez.
 Born in Puerto Rico, Rodriguez moved to the Bronx in the 1950s, changing the scene in New York with his extraordinary talent.

-Re-Defining African American: What’s At Stake?
+Redefining African American: What’s at Stake?

-This symposium has served to raise consciousness about the underlying reality of our African ancestry, bridge gaps of understanding in issues of cultural identity, been the catalyst in the exploration of towards new dialogue and ideas that promote a larger collaborative efforts towards shifting African reclamation and cooperative work in the community at-large.
+Through formal presentations, audiovisual demonstrations, and group conversations, participants engage in dialogues that promote increased understanding of the ties that link people of African descent residing in the Americas.
+This symposium raises consciousness about the underlying reality of our African ancestry and bridges gaps of understanding in issues of cultural identity.
+It fosters new dialogue and ideas that promote African reclamation and cooperative work in the community at-large.